miniBill/minibill.github.io/_posts/2019-10-24-advanced-elm-codecs.md

 So now `custom`'s argument has type `(a -> something) -> Box a -> something`.
 Let's just store it in our `CustomCodec` and be happy.

 You might wonder why we put `fone` before `box` and not after it?
-This is because the type of `custom`'s argument is missing a pair of parentheses, it's actually `(a -> something) -> (Box a -> (something))`, so we can pass it a function of type `a -> something` (like `a -> Value`!) and have it spit out something new (like `Box a -> Value`!).
+This is because the type of `custom`'s argument is missing a pair of parentheses, it's actually `(a -> something) -> (Box a -> (something))`, it's a function that takes an `a -> something` and returns a new function.
+This means that we can pass it a function of type `a -> something` (like `a -> Value`!) and have it spit out a new function (like `Box a -> Value`!).

-This was already visible with records, but becomes evident with custom types: we need a type (`CustomCodec`) with two type parameters because we are actually doing two things: we are "consuming" the `match` function, filling its arguments one by one until we arrive to a `Box a -> Value` function, and at the same time we are collecting `Decoder (Box a)` for the various variants.
-This is somewhat symmetrical to the object case!
+This was already visible with records, but becomes evident with custom types: the reason why we need a type (`CustomCodec`) with two type parameters is because we are actually doing two things: we are "consuming" the `match` function's type, by filling its arguments one by one until we arrive to a `Box a -> Value` function, and at the same time we are collecting `Decoder (Box a)`s for the various variants.
+This is somewhat symmetrical to the records case, in which we were filling the record alias, for the decoder, and collecting `(String, Value)`s for the encoder.
+There is a [deep reason](https://bartoszmilewski.com/2015/01/07/products-and-coproducts/) for this symmetry, but it's waaaay outside the scope here.

 ```Elm
 custom : match -> CustomCodec match value